Updated: September 10, 2025

 You'll also need cyber liability insurance, employment practices coverage and umbrella insurance to extend financial protection beyond professional liability.

-One mistake in your accounting practice could trigger an expensive lawsuit, even if you've been diligent for years.
-Accountants' professional liability insurance provides financial protection when clients claim your services caused them monetary losses from errors like missed tax deadlines, audit oversights or incorrect financial advice.
+One mistake in accounting practice triggers expensive lawsuits.
+Accountants' professional liability insurance provides financial protection when clients claim your services caused monetary losses from errors like missed tax deadlines, audit oversights or incorrect financial advice.

-Professional liability insurance for accountants works on a claims-made basis, which means your policy protects you when someone files a claim while it's active, even if the mistake happened earlier.
-It pays for legal defense costs, settlements and court judgments up to your policy limits, subject to your deductible, protecting your business finances when clients sue you for alleged professional mistakes.
+Professional liability insurance for accountants works on a claims-made basis, meaning your policy protects you when someone files claims while coverage remains active.
+Professional liability insurance pays for legal defense costs, settlements and court judgments up to policy limits, subject to your deductible.

-As a CPA, you handle more complex work than basic bookkeepers, which means more ways things can go wrong.
+As a CPA, you handle more complex work than basic bookkeepers, creating additional liability exposure.
 Clients expect perfection from someone with your credentials.
-A simple tax return or financial statement error could cost them thousands and prompt them to sue you.
-CPA professional liability insurance covers situations like these:
+A simple tax return or financial statement error costs clients thousands and prompts litigation.
+CPA professional liability insurance covers situations including:

 1. 1